MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Proposed Method

-Finally, we flatten the matrix $\mathbf{C}_t$ into a feature vector $\biF_t$ so that the values of $\biF_t$ are invariant to the order of data instances in the support set $D_t^s$.
-To achieve this, we formulate the two permutation-invariant pooling layers based on the Deep Sets architecture \cite{zaheer2017deepsets}.
-Using an MLP $h_{\boldsymbol{\varsigma}}: \mathbb{R}^{9d} \to \mathbb{R}^k$ parameterized by task-shared parameters $\boldsymbol{\varsigma}$, these layers compute the \textbf{mean of embeddings} and the \textbf{embedding of the mean}:
+Finally, we flatten the matrix $\mathbf{C}_t$ into a feature vector $\biF_t$ so that the values of $\biF_t$ are invariant to the order of data instances in $D_t^s$.
+To do so, we formulate the two permutation-invariant pooling layers based on the Deep Sets architecture \citep{zaheer2017deepsets}.
+Using an MLP $h_{\boldsymbol{\varsigma}}: \mathbb{R}^{9d} \to \mathbb{R}^k$ with task-shared parameters $\boldsymbol{\varsigma}$, these layers compute the \textbf{mean of embeddings} and the \textbf{embedding of the mean}: